 UiTM Pahang started its journal in the late 1980s as a platform for its researchers to publish their thoughts, opinions as well as academic papers that would serve not only the academic population but also the public.
 The journal was named Jurnal Gading, where gading is the Malay word for the elephant tusk, a symbol for the state of Pahang.
 The journal continued its publication throughout the years, despite some obstacles along the way.
 The journal now concentrates in publishing articles in the field of Social Sciences with the aim of becoming more focused in its publication and head towards becoming a niche journal in the area.

 Formerly known as Gading Business Management Journal.
-Gading Journal for Social Sciences is a refereed, peer-reviewed international journal published by Universiti Teknologi MARA Cawangan Pahang.
+Gading Journal for the Social Sciences is a refereed, peer-reviewed international journal published by Universiti Teknologi MARA Cawangan Pahang.
 The journal is OPEN ACCESS and published biannually in APRIL (No 1) and OCTOBER (No 2).
-Submissions and subscriptions to GADINGSS is FREE.
-The focus of GADINGSS is on Research Articles from the field of the Social Sciences.
-Submissions for GADINGSS will go through a DOUBLE-BLIND peer review process, which normally takes 3 - 5 weeks to complete.
+Submissions and subscriptions to GJSS is FREE.
+The focus of GJSS is on Research Articles from the field of the Social Sciences.
+Submissions for GJSS will go through a SINGLE-BLIND peer review process, which normally takes 3 - 5 weeks to complete.
 Online Submission (Call-for-Paper) is OPEN throughout the year.

 ----------------------------------------------------------------------------------------